olucasmac/olucasmac/README.md

 ### Hello there! 👋🏼

-My name is Lucas M.A.C., and I am an enthusiast in SRE/DevOps with a passion for open source and knowledge sharing.
-I possess a solid background in Linux and system administration.
-My interests include learning about science and electronics.
+I'm Lucas M.A.C., and I'm really into SRE/DevOps.
+I love all things open source and enjoy sharing what I know.
+I've got a good handle on Linux and system admin stuff.
+I'm also curious about science and electronics.

-During my leisure time, I enjoy engaging in hardware hacking and playing video games with my daughter.
+In my free time, I like to mess around with hardware hacking and play video games with my daughter.

 <img align="left" src="https://raw.githubusercontent.com/olucasmac/olucasmac/master/github-contribution-grid-snake.svg" alt="Commit SnakeAnimation"/>